madmonkey71/TripleT-Flight-Firmware/README.md

 # TripleT Flight Firmware

+** ALERT ** Thanks to a broken workflow on my end I have broken the project and the files are all over the place.
+Please do NOT use until further update

 An eventually comprehensive flight controller firmware for Teensy 4.0/4.1 microcontrollers, designed for model rockets and high-power rocketry applications.

 ## Project Status